kid1211/stats_notebook/stat fundamental/stat2.md

 TypeI: False Positive (more than 125 but no cancer)
 TypeII: False Negative (Under 125 but they do have cancer) <- too sensitive

+## When to reject

+If our significance level is 5% and our p-value is calculated as 0.016 we should reject the null hypothesis.

+p-value is the possibility the Alternative hypothesis that happend